Chicken saag (or chicken saagwala) is a popular North Indian dish that is essentially a combination of spicy chicken and spinach.

-Chicken saag is a combination of spicy chicken and spinach which has tons of flavors and is healthy.
+Chicken saag is a combination of spicy chicken and spinach which has a particular spice mix, tons of flavors, and it can be very healthy.

 As this is cooked in so many households, there will be many variations, but I really wanted to focus on ensuring that this recipe can be cooked on a weeknight which is good for meal prep and great for the family.

 It ticks all these boxes, and you can combine it with naan bread, rice, flat breads, or you can simply eat it alone.

 There reason why there are variations is because saag itself is a classic recipe which is cooked in a certain way.
 Saag refers to the leafy greens such as spinach, mustard greens, collard greens, basella, fenugreek and dill.

 However, I can ensure you that chicken saag is easy to cook, and you can get it right the first time.